Why choose plantation shutters for your kitchen window dressing?

 Shutters offer better home security as well.
 Opt for a shutter design that covers the whole window and you’ll give your home an extra layer of protection.
 You can even add a lock so windows can stay open to the breeze on balmy days but remain covered against potential intruders.

-How can kitchen window treatments regulate light and heat?
+How can kitchen shutters regulate light and heat?

 For comfort when you’re cooking and eating, and safety when you’re preparing food, it’s vital that you can control the sunlight that comes in through your kitchen windows so the room doesn’t overheat and the light doesn’t dazzle you.